aslamanver/io-session-handler/README.md

 ]
 ```

-You can change the disconnect timeout using the from method options.
+Disconnect timeout can be changed using the `from` method options.

 ```js
 const session_handler = require('io-session-handler').from(io, { timeout: 5000 })